Gut support for Histamine Intolerance and MCAS

 • Manufactured in USA

-This supplement has been so helpful for me and many of my clients.
-But I want to tell you one more time:
+This supplement has been so helpful for many clients.
+But we want to tell you one more time:

 This is an acid.
 You don’t want it to come into direct contact with your skin, neither your hands nor your mouth.